 Shopify offers an easy to use UI equipped with great design features.
 Shopify UI allows everyone to find their way while browsing the store.
 While offering a visually appealing UI Shopify store makes it extremely easy to order and buy products.

-The Shopify also offers a great App Store featuring a multitude of add-ons allowing you expand the site features.
-Many of them just come free while a few of them requires one time or monthly subscription.
+Shopify also offers a great App Store featuring a multitude of add-ons allowing you to expand the site features.
+Many of them just come free while a few of them require one time or monthly subscription.

 Shopify also offers around the clock customer support ready to help you in solving all technical problems and in answering all your queries.

-Shopify eCommerce design is totally mobile-friendly and allows users easily browse and make the purchase through a mobile friendly responsive UI.
+Shopify eCommerce design is totally mobile-friendly and allows users to easily browse and make the purchase through a mobile-friendly responsive UI.